Amanda Nunes: Hall of Fame

+Comeback

+On June 5, 2025, after spending two years in retirement, Nunes announced that she would be returning to the UFC against the winner of Kayla Harrison vs. Julianna Peña.

 Personal life

 Nunes is the first openly lesbian UFC champion.
 She is married to former UFC fighter Nina Nunes (née Ansaroff), who competed in the strawweight division.
 She credits her UFC success to their relationship.
 On September 24, 2020, her wife gave birth to the couple's first child, a daughter.
+On November 6, 2023, Nunes announced via her Instagram post that she and her wife welcomed their second daughter, born on November 1, 2023.